-1. When directing traffic/overriding the signal in a signalized intersection.

-2. When Standard Plans, Index 102-607 is used on freeway facilities (interstates, toll roads, and expressways) at nighttime for work within the travel lane.

-3. When Standard Plans, Index 102-655 Traffic Pacing is called for in the Plans or approved by the Engineer.

-4. When pulling conductor/cable above an open traffic lane on limited access facilities, when called for in the Plans or approved by the Engineer.

-5. When Standard Plans, Index 102-625 Temporary Road Closure 5 Minutes or Less is used.

-6. When performing lane closures during nighttime operations on roadways with posted speed limits 55 mph or greater.
+- 1. When directing traffic/overriding the signal in a signalized intersection. - 2.
+When nighttime mobile operations are used on freeway facilities (interstates, toll roads, and expressways) for work within the travel lane. - 3.
+When traffic pacing is called for in the TTCP or approved by the Engineer. - 4.
+When pulling conductor/cable above an open traffic lane on limited access facilities, when called for in the TTCP or approved by the Engineer. - 5.
+When a Temporary Road Closure is used. - 6.
+When performing lane closures during nighttime operations on roadways with posted speed limits 55 mph or greater.